woossi0/suite/docs/usermanual/source/intro/sampledata.rst

 .. note:: To install the data download `world.zip <http://data.boundlessgeo.com/world.zip>`_ and unpack it into the root of the GeoServer data directory.

-.. note:: The world data bundle contains styles that require the GeoServer WPS extensions.

 The world layers include:

 .. tabularcolumns:: |p{5.5cm}|p{5.5cm}|p{4cm}|